Gaussian boson sampling validation via detector binning: Energy cutoff

 where $B$ is a generic binomial random variable and $0<\varepsilon<1$.
 In particular, using the parameter identifications in Eq.~\eqref{identifications} and $1-\varepsilon = (\alpha(1-p)+p)^{-1}$ we obtain the bound we were looking for, namely

 This bound is exponentially decreasing in the number of modes $m$ and that any accuracy can be achieved by tuning $\alpha$.
-In particular, as $\alpha$ increases, the truncation error decreases exponentially, while algorithm's complexity remains unchanged.
-Notice how, in the limit of many modes $m\gg 1$, the total photon number distribution distribution Eq.~\eqref{negative_binomial} converges to a normal distribution by virtue of the central limit theorem.
-Consequently, in this regime, one could safely replace Eq.~\eqref{final_cutoff_bound} with suitable bounds for the tail of a Gaussian.
+In particular, as $\alpha$ increases, the truncation error decreases exponentially.This is expected since, in the limit of many modes $m\gg 1$, the total photon number distribution distribution Eq.~\eqref{negative_binomial} converges to a normal distribution by virtue of the central limit theorem.
+Consequently, in this regime, one could safely replace Eq.~\eqref{final_cutoff_bound} with suitable bounds for the tail of a Gaussian. \\ \\ In order to derive a cutoff photon number ensuring a target error $\epsilon$, let us reparametrize $\alpha$ as